kiotsukettene/codebility-assessment/mobile/README-3-5-YEARS.md

 ## Time Estimate

-This assessment should take approximately 2-4 hours to complete.
+This assessment should take approximately 2-4 days to complete.
+The extended timeline allows you to:

+- Build a more complete and polished implementation
+- Create reusable components with proper documentation
+- Implement more comprehensive state management
+- Add thorough test coverage
+- Polish animations and user interactions

 If you're unable to complete all features, prioritize quality over quantity and document what's missing.

 **Good luck, and happy coding!**